 2. Christmas Cupcakes or cake pops

 There are so many great holiday cupcakes out there and cake pops.
 I had some cute holiday cupcake papers, so I used those and had the kids frost them and decorate them using butterscotch chips, m&ms, coconut, sprinkles, and any other things I had laying around.
+This is one of my favorite 12 days of Christmas activities!

 3. Reindeer candy canes